Burst-Computing/burst-doc/fig1.md

 # Figure 1: Faas startup times

 This action list explain how to run N parallel functions over AWS Lambda using Lithops.
-If you want to skip running the functions in AWS, just jump to [render figure section](#rendering-the-figure).
+If you want to skip running the functions in AWS, just jump to [render figure section](#rendering-the-figure) and plot the already generated results.

 ## Launching N parallel functions over AWS Lambda
 1. Clone Lithops and install it